 Is an interview required?

-A personal interview, though not required, is strongly recommended.
-All interviews must be completed at least two weeks before the desired application deadline.
+A personal interview is not required, but it is recommended if you are able to visit campus.
+A transfer interview may be scheduled at any time of year and should be completed as soon as possible, prior to the application deadline.
 On-campus interviews can be scheduled by calling the Admissions office at (518) 388-6112.
 Please note that we do not offer off-campus interviews for transfer students.

 May I reapply if I previously applied as a first-year student?

-Yes, by reapplying using the Common Application or Coalition Application.
+Yes, by reapplying using the Common Application or Coalition Application for Transfer students.

 How important are my high school grades and standardized test scores?